Panzerschrek/U-00DC-Sprache/source/build_system/README.md

 If the build system executable was build using MinGW, MinGW installation in the system is required and its path should be provided via `--sysroot` option.
 Such dependencies are necessary in order to build build script shared libraries using the same (or at least compatible) runtime libraries as for the build system executable itself.

-Building target code for different from host systems/environments is still possible, regardless of how the build system itself was built.
+Building target code for different from host systems/environments is possible, regardless of how the build system itself was built.
 But it may be necessary to specify `--sysroot` in order to do this.